catppuccin/obsidian/README.md

   <img src="https://github.com/catppuccin/obsidian/blob/main/assets/screenshot.png"/>
 </p>

+## Temporary note: Obsidian 0.16.0 and Catppuccin

+Please see https://github.com/catppuccin/obsidian/issues/16#issue-1354963436 for information about how the current insider build and upcoming public release of Obsidian 0.16.0 will affect the Catppuccin theme. tl;dr, the theme will be considered deprecated in 0.16.0 until it is updated to work with the app's new default theme.
+In the meantime, if you are an insider and want to keep using Catppuccin, turn off insider builds to stay on 0.15.9.
+(But I think the new default theme is worth the update for insiders!)
+I will be working on getting Catppuccin 0.16.0 compliant and hopefully finished by the time of public release.

 ## About

 This theme covers my use case for the app.
 That said!
 Part of what makes Obsidian so fantastic is its many features and extended universe of user-created plugins.
 As time goes on, I would like to add more compatibility between the theme and some of the more popular plugins.
 Additionally, Obsidian now has a legacy editor.
 There be dragons, but none too bad: Most of the css was written before the new editor's beta.
 Currently the theme uses some css from [Kepano's Hider](https://github.com/kepano/obsidian-hider) plugin.
 That will change soon, but you may need to do some cmd/ctrl+p-ing in the meantime if you are used to buttons. (: